aspose-medical/Aspose.Medical-Products/medical/en/net/_index.md

      Pure .NET Library - Zero Dependencies
     </h2>
     <p>
      Aspose.Medical for .NET is written entirely in managed C# code with no native dependencies whatsoever.
 Unlike other medical imaging libraries that rely on native codecs or external tools, Aspose.Medical is completely self-contained.
-All image compression codecs (JPEG, JPEG 2000, HTJ2K, JPEG-LS, RLE) are implemented in pure .NET, ensuring seamless deployment across Windows, Linux, and macOS without any platform-specific configuration.
+All image compression codecs (JPEG, JPEG 2000, HTJ2K, JPEG XL, JPEG-LS, RLE) are implemented in pure .NET, ensuring seamless deployment across Windows, Linux, and macOS without any platform-specific configuration.
 This makes it ideal for containerized deployments, cloud environments, and scenarios where installing native libraries is not feasible.
     </p>
    </div>
    <div class="col-lg-12">